-- 1. Collectively, the three casefiles shall demonstrate experience in the following areas: - Scene examination (if appropriate for your jurisdiction) - Friction ridge enhancement and development - Assessment of sufficiency/quality of impressions - Comparison of impressions - Comparison of friction fridge impressions resulting in a range of conclusions. - 2.
-Each casefile shall include: - If appropriate, a selection of photographs that best demonstrate the scene and evidence (maximum 30) - If appropriate, a copy of the scene examination notes, exhibit list and any examination results - Comparison notes - Comparison charts (fully marked with features used for comparison) - Statement or technical report - Verification/peer review details. - 3.
+- 1. Collectively, the three casefiles shall demonstrate experience in the following areas: - Scene examination (if appropriate for your jurisdiction) - Friction ridge enhancement and development - Assessment of sufficiency/quality of impressions - Comparison of impressions - ▶ Comparison of friction fridge impressions resulting in a range of conclusions. - 2.
+Each casefile shall include, where relevant: - A selection of photographs that best demonstrate the scene and evidence (maximum 30) - A copy of the scene examination notes, exhibit list and any examination results - Comparison notes - Comparison charts (fully marked with features used for comparison) - Statement or technical report (if case file concerns a scene examination, a statement or technical report addressing the scene examination must be included) - Verification/peer review details - 3.
 The case does not need to be finalised in court, however all case examinations must be complete. - 4.
 The candidate should be the lead examiner, or adopt the role of lead examiner, for any statement included in the three casefiles. - 5.
 The panel may assess the candidate on any aspect of all three cases.
 In addition, candidates may be asked questions on any or all of the core discipline competencies.